MicrosoftDocs/powerapps-docs/articles/get-started-logic-flow.md

 	![List of actions](./media/get-started-logic-flow/send-email.png)

-4. If prompted, provide your Office 365 credentials.
+4. If prompted, select the sign-in button, and then provide your Office 365 credentials.

 	![Sign in to Office](./media/get-started-logic-flow/sign-in-office.png)